-Whether it has been for fitness, fun, or just an excuse to get outside and blow off some steam, biking is more popular than ever.
-The boom is so big that some bike brands have doubled sales year over year, emptying warehouses to get thousands of riders out on streets and trails.
-Early on in the pandemic bike shops were listed as essential businesses, helping people avoid mass transit, commute to work, and get some fresh air, safely.
+Whether it’s for fitness, fun, or just an excuse to get outside and blow off some steam, biking has become more popular than ever.
+The biking boom is so big that some bike brands have doubled sales year after year, emptying warehouses to get thousands of riders out on streets and trails.
+Early on in the pandemic, bike shops were listed as essential businesses, as they help people avoid mass transit, commute to work, and get some fresh air, safely.
 Never before have we seen this type of rapid growth in all categories of cycling.

 Just as surprising, the bike boom has continued for a half year, with no signs of slowing down.
-Biking as a way of transport, especially in cities, is the new normal.
+Biking, as a way of transport, especially in cities, is the new normal.
 As seasons change and the days get shorter, colder, and wetter, riders will want to dress a little differently.
-For short trips to the grocery store, gym, or to see friends from a safe social distance, these pieces of gear will help you enjoy riding in the fall.
+For short trips to the grocery store, gym, or to see friends from a safe social distance, these pieces of gear will help you achieve an enjoyable bike riding experience in the cold season.
+And be sure to check out the best bicycles out there so you can get out and enjoy the outdoors.

-Breathable yet waterproof, this jacket will keep you dry in a downpour and still allow you to sweat without getting clammy on longer rides.
-All the little details are an added bonus, like taped seams and lots of reflective strips so other riders and cars can see you easily.
+Breathable yet waterproof, this rain jacket will keep you dry in a downpour and still allow you to sweat without getting clammy on longer rides.
+You’ll also love that it comes with an attached hood, adjustable sleeve cuffs, zippered hand pockets, and drawcord-adjustable hemlocks for added protection and convenience.
+The jacket boasts a packable design for easy storage.

 Designed for mountain biking, the Dirt Roamer pants are burly and able to repel rain, snow, and mud, yet they’re still light and packable.
+This pair even has multiple pockets so you can easily stash small items.
 Tailored to a riding position, I barely notice them while riding trails or quick spins to the grocery store and back.

 Great for any season, the new Active sunglasses are light, durable, and most importantly, just damn comfortable.
-Mine rarely fog up and look good, too.
+They rarely fog up and look good, too.
+Additionally, they have a retainer strap and a hardshell case so you can easily bring them along with you.

 The MIPS-reinforced helmet comes with a built-in 50-lumen tail light, a small visor to help with rain, a huge range of adjustment settings, and an easy way to lock to your bike when you run into a store or friend’s house.
 I find it easy to put a small hat underneath, on the cold days.